suhailapathoor35-dotcom/end-to-end-sales-analytics/README.md

 Visual Validation: Creating preliminary charts in Python helped me spot data issues and understand trends early on.

 Power BI Skills: I gained experience building an interactive dashboard in Power BI, learning how to use visuals, slicers, and KPIs effectively.
+Conclusion:
+By combining Python, cleaned CSV data, and an interactive Power BI dashboard, this project delivers meaningful insights into sales trends and customer behavior, supporting data-driven business planning.
 👩‍💻 Created By

 Suhaila Pathoor